jitterdev/kitsune/README.md

 kitsune

-= every new moon, if you meet the requirements for your next tail, you will gain a
+= every new moon, if you meet the requirements for your next tail, you will gain a tail

 = this only works in the overworld, because… the end and nether don’t have a moon